Raptor007/X-Wing-Revival/README.txt

   Fleet Battle: Each team tries to destroy the enemy capital ships while defending
     their own.
 The last team with any surviving capital ship wins.
-Respawn is only possible while your main capital ship survives, so prioritize its protection.
+Respawn is only possible while your team's flagship is alive, so prioritize its protection.
-    Cruisers will respawn if their entire group is destroyed before the main ship, but the more cruisers on a team, the longer it takes for their group to respawn.
+    Cruisers and frigates will respawn if their entire group is destroyed before the flagship, but it takes time to replace a large group of capital ships.
-    Default cruisers are 2 Corvettes vs 3 Interdictors.
-(If you set both to 0, this is essentially the old "Defend/Destroy" mode.)

   Battle of Yavin: Rebels must fly down the trench and try to hit the exhaust port
     with a pair of proton torpedoes.
 Imperials must try to prevent the Rebels from